marb61a/links/README.md

 - NodeJs
 - ReactJs
 - Ruby
-- Java
 - Android
+- PHP
-- Html5\Css3
+- Wordpress
-- Phonegap\Cordova
+- .NET
+- Databases (Both SQL and No SQL)
-- Ionic
+- Dev Ops

 I will also try to put together some resources for security and reverse engineering purposes.